RHS Growing Guides

 Section 1 of 8

 A member of the onion family, this staple of Mediterranean cooking is simple to grow in a warm sunny site with well-drained soil.
-It’s grown from cloves, which are best planted in late autumn, and is ready to harvest the following summer.
+It’s grown from cloves, which are best planted in autumn, and is ready to harvest the following year, in late spring and summer.

 Hardy, sun-loving garlic is an increasingly popular crop, as it needs minimal maintenance, takes up relatively little space and produces reliable harvests.
 Started off from cloves rather than seed, it needs no cosseting.
-In fact, it usually requires a spell of cold to form a good bulb, so is generally planted in late autumn to overwinter outdoors.
+It usually requires a spell of cold to form a good bulb, so is generally planted in autumn to overwinter outdoors.

-Simply keep weeds at bay and water in dry spells, and you’ll be harvesting your own garlic from early summer onwards, depending on the variety.
+Simply keep weeds at bay and water during prolonged dry spells, and you’ll be harvesting your own garlic from late spring onwards, depending on the variety.
 Garlic stores well for several months, so you can grow plenty to use as needed, and benefit from garlic’s many health-boosting properties.

 Month by Month